-Mark Wilf serves as Chairman of Orlando City Soccer Club and the Orlando Pride.
+Mark Wilf serves as Owner & Chairman of Orlando City Soccer Club and the Orlando Pride.

 Mark and the Wilf family became majority owners of Orlando City Soccer Club and the Orlando Pride on July 21, 2021.
 Their acquisition also included Exploria Stadium and all related soccer assets, including the Orlando City Academy and Youth Soccer Network, and the Club’s two official training facilities, the Orlando Health Training Ground at Osceola Heritage Park and the Orlando Health Training Ground at Sylvan Lake Park.